Land Treatment Exploration Tool

 Freehand: Left-click (holding the mouse button down) on the map and draw to create an area, much like you would with a pencil.
 Release the mouse when finished to complete the area.

-You can create or upload multiple polygon areas for a single treatment.
+To edit the drawn shape, click on the shape and click and drag the dots (vertices) along the boundary lines.
+Multiple polygon areas can be uploaded and drawn for a single treatment.
 A record is created for each area and displayed in the left-hand section.
-You can zoom to or delete these individual areas by clicking zoom or delete next to each polygon record (Figure 4 C).
+Individual areas can be zoomed in on the map by clicking the 'Zoom' link or deleted by clicking the 'Delete' link next to each polygon record (Figure 4 C).

-Background: The purpose of this step is to find previously reported land treatments that may contain useful information to help you improve the design of your planned treatment or provide justification for your current plans.
-Currently, previous treatment data from the Land Treatment Digital Library (LTDL, https://ltdl.wr.usgs.gov) is the only available, detailed treatment data source within the tool.
+Background: The purpose of this step is to find previously reported land treatments that may contain useful information to help improve the design of a planned treatment or provide justification for current plans.
+Currently, previous treatment data from the Land Treatment Digital Library (LTDL, https://ltdl.wr.usgs.gov) are the only available, detailed treatment data within the tool that will be displayed in the results table.
 However, additional sources of treatment layers are included to view in the Layers/Legend.
-LTDL data consist of legacy Bureau of Land Management (BLM) treatments that were collected from BLM offices across the west with a few treatments dating all the way back to the early 1900s.
-These data were collected by gathering and entering the best information available at the time of data collection.
-However, some records have been lost to time, are incomplete, or are still being entered.
-Due to time constraints on data collection and data entry, a very limited number of treatments within the last 5 years have been entered.
-The LTDL team members are revisiting field offices to collect the most recent treatment data to fill in this gap.
-If you notice something missing or incorrect about LTDL data, please notify the LTDL at firstname.lastname@example.org.
+The LTDL data contains legacy Bureau of Land Management (BLM) treatments collected from BLM offices across the western U.S., with a few treatments dating all the way back to the early 1900s.
+These data represent the best information available at the time the legacy data were collected from field offices and entered into the LTDL.
+Some records have been lost to time, are incomplete, or are still being entered.
+A limited number of treatments within the last 5 years have been entered into the LTDL, but data entry continues.
+If data appear to be missing or incorrect in the LTDL, contact us at firstname.lastname@example.org or call 541-750-1030.

-How Do I Search for Treatments?
-There are two main search methods: Spatially by buffer or boundary and by a statistical Bray Curtis Dissimilarity Model (Figure 6 A, B).
+How to Search for Treatments There are two main search methods: Spatially by buffer or boundary (Figure 6 A) alone or optionally include a statistical Bray Curtis Dissimilarity Model (Figure 6 B).
 First, select a buffer or boundary search distance:

 Heat Load - This model combines extracted values from the Heat load raster.
 Heat load, a unitless value from 0 (low incident radiation) to 1 (high incident radiation), is calculated using aspect, slope, and latitude (McCune and Dylan 2002).
-Given the high variability possible within a small area, we classified heat load into 6 categories ranging from very low to very high.
+Given the high variability possible within a small area, heat load is classified into 6 categories ranging from very low to very high.

-Landform Topography - Landform classifications were created by the USGS as a way to categorize the landscape into different categories based on the terrain (https://pubs.usgs.gov/sim/3085/).
+Landform Topography - Landform classifications were developed by the USGS to categorize the landscape into different categories based on the terrain (https://pubs.usgs.gov/sim/3085/).
 This model extracts landform class percent coverages within the planned treatment area and compares those categories and percentages to those within the LTDL polygons.

 If you select one or more of the similarity models (Figure 7 B, Climate, Landform, and Heat load), returned similar treatment results within your boundary or buffer will be ranked based on each model.
 Only treatments within your buffer or boundary area are tested.
 If you select a large buffer or boundary, returned treatments may overwhelm the geoprocessing and fail to return results (Figure 8).
 You can reduce the number of returned treatments by selecting a smaller buffer or boundary.

-This section will help you filter through the LTDL treatments Results that were generated when you selected Query LTDL in Step 5.
-Filtering will help you identify those treatments that are most similar to your planned treatment to reference and learn from.
-You can select multiple options per dropdown by making additional selections from the drop down.
-The selected values will appear in blue under each search criteria (Figure 9).
-To remove search values, hover over the value and click it.
+This section describes how to filter through the LTDL treatments Results that were generated in Step 5.
+Filtering will help identify those treatments that are most similar to the planned treatment to reference and learn from.
+Multiple options can be selected per dropdown by making additional selections from the drop down.
+The selected values will appear in blue under each search criteria (Figure 9 B).
+To remove search values, hover over the value, which will display with a strikethrough, and click it.
 To explain the field, click the '?' to the right of the filter name.
+Filter fields that do not display a dropdown menu are not applicable to the generated results.

 Table Structure - Column Information: The column headers are found along the top of the table.
-Each column can be used to order the table by clicking on the column header.
+Each column can be used to sort the table by clicking on the down-up arrows to the lower right of each column header.
 Treatment evaluation color-coded columns on the right side of the table can be used to quickly identify the data quality.
-In general, the more green columns a treatment has, the more complete and potentially useful it is.
-See descriptions below for each column within the treatment evaluation section along with other columns.
-Depending on what search criteria you initially used, not all columns will be shown at all times.
-An exhaustive list is as follows:
+In general, the more green columns a treatment has, the more complete and potentially useful it is for informing future treatment plans.
+Full column descriptions are below.
+Columns displayed will vary from report to report and depend on selected search criteria.

-Climate Rank: If you selected a climate similarity model then this column will appear and populate.
+Climate Rank: Corresponds with the Climate Similarity Limit filter.
+If you selected a climate similarity model then this column will appear and populate.
 The value represents the relative similarity to the planned treatment area.
-A value of 1 shows the most similar treatment (in regards to climate).
+A value of '1' shows the most similar treatment, regarding climate.

-Heat load Rank: If you selected a heat load similarity model then this column will appear and populate.
+Heat load Rank: Corresponds with the Heat Load Similarity Limit filter.
+If you selected a heat load similarity model then this column will appear and populate.
 The value represents the relative similarity to the planned treatment area.
-A value of 1 shows the most similar treatment (in regards to heat load).
+A value of '1' shows the most similar treatment, regarding heat load.

-Landform Rank: If you selected a landform similarity model then this column will appear and populate.
+Landform Rank: Corresponds with the Landform Similarity Limit filter.
+If you selected a landform similarity model then this column will appear and populate.
 The value represents the relative similarity to the planned treatment area.
-A value of 1 shows the most similar treatment (in regards to landform).
+A value of '1' shows the most similar treatment, regarding landform.

-Project: This field is always visible.
+Project: Corresponds with the Project Name filter.
+This field is always visible.
 It shows the project name that the treatment falls within.

-Treatment Category: This field is always visible.
+Treatment Category: Corresponds with the Treatment Category filter.
+This field is always visible.
 It shows the major category that the treatment falls within.
 Possible categories are: Biological Control, Closure/Exclosure, Cultural Protection, Facilities/Fences/Roads, Herbicide/Weeds/Chemical, Other, Prescribed Burn, Seeding, Soil Stabilization, Vegetation/Soil Manipulation.

-Treatment Type: This field is always visible.
+Treatment Type: Corresponds with the Treatment Type filter.
+This field is always visible.
 It shows the most specific treatment type name.
 There are 237 possible names.

-Year: This field is always visible.
+Year: Corresponds with the Implementation Status filter.
+This field is always visible.
 It shows the treatment start year.

-Imp: This is the first color-coded column included for treatment evaluation.
+Imp: Corresponds with the Implementation Status filter.
+This is the first color-coded column included for treatment evaluation.
 Implementation status of the treatment is based on the best available data during LTDL data entry for this treatment.

 I - Implemented (green)